glenwrhodes/tree-exporter/README.md

 - Export the directory structure of your project as a text-based tree.
 - Generate visual trees of files and folders for easy sharing or documentation.
+- Exclude specific directories from the export.
+- Include previously excluded directories in the export.
 - Run the command from the command palette or the explorer context menu.

 ![Tree Exporter in action](images/screenshot.png)

 ## Usage

 1. Open a folder in Visual Studio Code.